-Lemongrass looks like any other long field grass blade but you can always recognize it from it’s smell and taste and because it grows together in a tuft.
+Lemongrass looks like any other long field grass blade but you can always recognize it by its fresh lemony smell and taste and because it grows together in a tuft.

-What does Lemongrass taste and smell like?
+🍋 What does it taste and smell like?

 It's not sour, it's rather sweet.

-So, in that sense the smell is strong but when you drink the lemon grass tea recipe, you don't feel overwhelmed by the flavors.
+So, in that sense the smell is strong but when you drink the lemongrass tea recipe, you don't feel overwhelmed by the flavors.

 Because fresh herbs contain antioxidants and when eaten raw you can get the most out of benefiting properties.

 Antioxidants support the human body cells and that means they help in preventing cancerous growth.

 So this lemongrass tea, benefits, besides providing essential antioxidants, the following way:

 It has Anti-bacterial, Anti-fungal & Anti-inflammatory benefits.